Veetaha/migrate/README.md

 `migrate` cli should have a subcommand for creating new migrations stubs that should be configurable by the migration context trait implementation.
-This feature is also planned for 1.0 release...
+This feature is also planned for 1.0 release but not yet implemented...

 ## Goals